ZQPei/deep_sort_pytorch/README.md

 # Deep Sort with PyTorch

+## Introduction
-Note: This is an implement of MOT tracking algorithm deep sort.
+This is an implement of MOT tracking algorithm deep sort.
 Deep sort is basicly the same with sort but added a CNN model to extract features in image of human part bounded by a detector.
-This CNN model is basicly a RE-ID model and the detector used in [PAPER](https://arxiv.org/abs/1703.07402) is FasterRCNN , and the original source code is [HERE](https://github.com/nwojke/deep_sort).
+This CNN model is indeed a RE-ID model and the detector used in [PAPER](https://arxiv.org/abs/1703.07402) is FasterRCNN , and the original source code is [HERE](https://github.com/nwojke/deep_sort).
 However in original code, the CNN model is implemented with tensorflow, which I'm not familier with.
 SO I re-implemented the CNN feature extraction model with PyTorch, and changed the CNN model a little bit.
 Also, I use **YOLO3** to generate bboxes instead of FasterRCNN.

 ## Dependencies